Inventua/nucleus-core/Documentation/Setup and Configuration/Mail-Templates.md

 test-compile your template.
 This function won't detect all possible problems (some could happen at execution time), but it will test the syntax of your template.

 #### Razor Parser Notes
-Unlike .Net Core ASP.net Razor, the Razor email template parser does not allow:
+Unlike .Net Core ASP.net Razor:
-- Html Helpers, because the Razor code is not executed as part of a Http request.
+- You can't use Html Helpers, because the Razor code is not executed as part of a Http request.
-- Tag Helpers
+- You can't use Tag Helpers.
-- @model, @using or any other directives.  `Using` directives for the `System`, `System.Collections.Generic`, `System.Linq`, `System.Text`, `Nucleus.Extensions`, `Nucleus.Abstractions`, and `Nucleus.Abstractions.Models` namespaces are automatically applied.
+- You can't use @model, @using or any other directives.
+The `System`, `System.Collections.Generic`, `System.Linq`, `System.Text`, `Nucleus.Extensions`, `Nucleus.Abstractions`, and `Nucleus.Abstractions.Models` namespaces are automatically available.